 The Kirkhouse Trust was established by our company founder, Prof. Sir Edwin Southern, to promote education and research in the Natural Sciences, as well as the Edina Trust, which was founded to promote science in schools.

 OGT is also active in training the next generation of scientists through offering 12-month placement opportunities to undergraduate students plus work experience to school students.

 We have an active re-cycling policy and strive to minimize the company carbon footprint.
 Waste laboratory chemicals are disposed of safely and within strict guidelines.

-To date in 2020 OGT's Charity Committee has raised money for the following charities:
+In financial year 2022-2023 OGT's Charity Committee has so far raised money for the following charities: